freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/link-to-internal-sections-of-a-page-with-anchor-elements.md

 ---

 ## Description

 <section id='description'>

-<code>a</code> (<i>anchor</i>) elements can also be used to create internal links to jump to different sections within a webpage.
+`a` (*anchor*) elements can also be used to create internal links to jump to different sections within a webpage.

-To create an internal link, you assign a link's <code>href</code> attribute to a hash symbol <code>#</code> plus the value of the <code>id</code> attribute for the element that you want to internally link to, usually further down the page.
-You then need to add the same <code>id</code> attribute to the element you are linking to.
-An <code>id</code> is an attribute that uniquely describes an element.
+To create an internal link, you assign a link's `href` attribute to a hash symbol `#` plus the value of the `id` attribute for the element that you want to internally link to, usually further down the page.
+You then need to add the same `id` attribute to the element you are linking to.
+An `id` is an attribute that uniquely describes an element.

 Below is an example of an internal anchor link and its target element:

 ```html